-With an MFA from Rensselaer Polytechnic Institute in Integrated Electronic Art and a BFA in New Genres from The San Francisco Art Institute, Carrie has received support from city, state, federal and private funding agencies, including New York State Council on the Arts, Rockefeller, Jerome Foundation and the National Endowment for the Arts.
-Her work has been exhibited internationally, locally, in mines, public parks, campgrounds, campervans, her living room and the internet.
-She currently teaches video part-time in NYC.
+With an MFA from Rensselaer Polytechnic Institute in Integrated Electronic Art and a BFA in New Genres (Performance and Video), from The San Francisco Art Institute, Carrie has received support from city, state, federal and private funding agencies, including New York State Council on the Arts, Rockefeller, Jerome Foundation and the National Endowment for the Arts.
+Her work has been exhibited internationally, locally, in mines, public parks, campgrounds, camper vans, her living room and the internet.